HadrienLouichon/Proj_Finland/README.md

     Firstly, go to the working repository and put the files you wish to transmit in the **files_to_send** repository.

-    Then, open two different CMD terminals, one for the transmitter and one for the receiver.
+    Then, open multiple different CMD terminals (one for each transmitter and one for the receiver).
 Launch the files using :
     ```
     1st terminal : python receiver.py
     2nd terminal : python transmitter.py
+    3rd terminal : python transmitter2.py
+    ...
     ```

 Press **Ctrl + C** to stop the receiver program when you have succesfully received the files.

-## Launch distant communication (through WiFi, _branch Simple_communication_with_RaspberryPi_) :
+## Launch distant communication (through WiFi, _branch Simple_communication_with_RaspberryPi & Large_communication_with_RaspberryPi_) :

 1. Open a Listening point to communicate through :